leoafarias/fvm/README.md

 ### Proxy Commands

-Flutter command within `fvm` proxies all calls to the CLI just changing the SDK to be the local one.
+The `flutter` and `dart` commands within `fvm` proxy all calls to the CLI just changing the SDK to be the local one.

 For instance, to run the `flutter run` with a given Flutter SDK version just call the following.
 FVM will recursively try for a version in a parent directory.